 - A custom audience can be created from multiple sources.
-For an existing custom audience that was created in Facebook dashboard itself, sometimes Facebook doesn't allow access to that custom audience externally.
-If you happen to select such a custom audience, the user add/delete calls will fail in this case.
+For an existing custom audience that was created in the Facebook dashboard itself, sometimes Facebook doesn't allow access to that custom audience externally.
+If you happen to select such a custom audience, the user Add/Delete calls will fail in this case.

 - It's advised that you do a test campaign to make sure you are able to access the selected custom audience programmatically (meaning, via MoEngage).
 If you get an error, please choose another custom audience or create a new one.